dvelle/Marketing-Engagement/README.md

-# Marketing-Engagement
+﻿# Marketing-Engagement
 This repository contains functions to create html reports based on the Fb and Instagram engagement using Facebook's Graph Api and the python graphing library plotly.

 # Usage
 Clone repository and install the requirements.txt.
-Run GenerateReport.py and copy the token, start and end date of the information.
+Copy the token, start and end date of the information and run GenerateReport.py.
-Choose the location to save the html report.
+Choose the location to save the html report and csv info.

 # Author
 David Betancur Sánchez